 TRX-11 See AVAILABLE blood

 Customer wanted to see how much blood they have on hand, and how much per species.
-To satisfy this need I was able to create a view using Oracle’s powerful GROUP BY CUBE function as shown in figure 55.
+To satisfy this need, I was able to create a view using Oracle’s powerful GROUP BY CUBE function as shown in figure 55.
 A NVL function was created to fill in the top row as “Grand Total” instead of (null) to avoid confusion.